Easy and Cheap Upgrades for Outdated Light Fixtures

 Homeowners and real estate investors both know the added value of updated light fixtures.
 New fixtures can cost hundreds of dollars.
-Cost-conscious property owners can often save money by upgrading their light fixtures instead of replacing them; follow these easy tips for inexpensive light-fixture makeovers.
+Cost-conscious property owners can often save money by upgrading their light fixtures with paint instead of replacing them; follow these easy tips for an inexpensive light-fixture makeover.

 Remove the Light Fixture

 To remove the fixture, go to the electrical panel and flip the switch for the fixture's circuit.
 Take off any decorative plates and bulbs before removing the fixture.
 Pull off any electrical tape and discard.
 Keep the plastic wire nuts so you can use them to reinstall the fixture.
 Make a mental note of where the copper wire was connected to the box as a ground.